Shadow poles in a coupled-channel problem calculated with Berggren basis: Abstract

 \section{Abstract}

 \begin{description} \item[Background] In coupled-channel models the poles of the scattering S-matrix are located on different Riemann sheets.
-Physical observables are affected mainly by poles closest to the physical region but sometimes shadow poles have considerable effect, too. \item[Purpose] The purpose of this paper is to show that in coupled-channel problem all poles of the S-matrix can be calculated with properly constructed complex-energy basis. \item[Method] The Berggren basis is used for expanding the coupled-channel solutions. \item[Results] The location of the poles of the S-matrix were calculated and compared with an exactly solvable coupled-channel problem: the one with the Cox potential. \item[Conclusions] We show that with appropriately chosen Berggren basis poles of the S-matrix including the shadow ones can be determined. \end{description}
+Physical observables are affected mainly by poles closest to the physical region but sometimes shadow poles have considerable effect, too. \item[Purpose] The purpose of this paper is to show that in coupled-channel problems all poles of the S-matrix can be located by an expansion in terms of a properly constructed complex-energy basis. \item[Method] The Berggren basis is used for expanding the coupled-channel solutions. \item[Results] The locations of the poles of the S-matrix for the Cox potential, constructed for coupled channel problems, were numerically calculated and compared with the exact ones.
+In a nuclear physics application the $J^\pi=3/2^+$ resonant poles of $^5$He were calculated in a phenomenological two channel model.
+The properties of both the normal and shadow resonances agree with previous findings. \item[Conclusions] We have shown that, with an appropriately chosen Berggren basis, all poles of the S-matrix including the shadow poles can be determined.
+We have found that the shadow pole of $^5$He migrates between Riemann sheets if the coupling strength is varied. \end{description}